MSc Communication Systems

 Communication networks have evolved dramatically over recent decades.
-Accommodating the data traffic generated by anticipated billions of users and trillions of digital devices necessitates continuous technological evolution.
-Novel internet and wireless infrastructure will be needed to cater for these challenging and unprecedented growth and performance characteristics.
+Accommodating the data traffic generated by billions of users and trillions of digital devices requires continuous technological evolution.
+Innovative internet and wireless infrastructure will be needed to cater for these challenging and unprecedented growth and performance characteristics.
 The master’s programme in Communications Systems will prepare you for a career in such an essential field for our society.

 Communication Systems at KTH

 The programme takes a holistic view of the internet infrastructure together with its services and applications, and covers the topics required to develop communication systems for the next generation.
 The programme also covers novel concepts and topics, the current trends on the internet such as cloud computing, software-defined networking, 5G mobile network technology, and the Internet of Things.
 Students will also learn about the fundamental design principles behind the internet, which has enabled explosive growth and has in turn stimulated the introduction of new business ideas and ventures.

 The first study period consists of mandatory core courses, which provide in-depth knowledge in the areas of communication systems and networks.
 The programme continues with specialisation tracks that consist of mandatory courses and a wide range of elective courses, allowing the student to specialise within one of the programme’s subject areas.
 Many courses are problem-oriented, with self-directed and project-based work.
 The fourth term is devoted to a master's degree project.
 The purpose of this degree project is for students to demonstrate the skills they have acquired during the programme by applying them to solving realistic problems.
 The topic of the degree project may be suggested by a faculty member, an external agency, an industry collaborator, or the student themselves, but should be relevant to the focus of the course work, and must be approved as a topic by the potential degree project examiner.